Mohammad-Yaseen69/Uber-Backend/readme.md

 }
 ```

 # Driver API Documentation

-This document outlines the API functionalities for driver registration, login, and profile management.
+This document outlines the API functionalities for driver registration, login, OTP verification, and profile management.

 ## 1. Register Driver

-**Endpoint:** `/register`
+**Endpoint:** `/driver/register`
 **Method:** POST

-**Description:** Registers a new driver with their details.
+**Description:** Registers a new driver by sending an OTP to their email.

 **Request Body:**